AI Claims Data Insights for Better Insurance Decisions

 Employment Documentation

-Plus, workplace-safety records, incident reports, and supervisor statements establish the circumstances surrounding workplace accidents, while salary records and employment history verify income claims and establish earning capacity for disability calculations, supplemented by assessments from experts, like occupational therapists, who can help gauge how long it might take to get back to work or long-term impacts.
+Plus, workplace-safety records, incident reports, and supervisor statements establish the circumstances surrounding workplace accidents, while salary records and employment history verify income claims and establish earning capacity for disability calculations.

 AI claims insights reports can quickly summarize career histories or job circumstances, explain relationships between vocational & medical details, predict return-to-work timelines based on injury & rehab statuses, and more.